vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_custom_certs.md

 - This option is **mandatory** if you use custom TLS certificates, rather than auto-generated certificates.
 - Use this option in combination with the `--tls-server-key` option, that provides the path to the private key file for the custom certificate.
 - Include the names of the certificate and key files in the paths.

+If you provide a custom server certificate by using the `--tls-server-cert` option, you can use `--tls-cname` as a sanity check to ensure that the certificate is valid for the deployment.

 If you use custom certificates, container developers run Docker commands with the `--tlsverify`, `--tlscacert`, `--tlscert`, and `--tlskey` options.
 For more information about how to connect Docker clients to VCHs, see [Configure the Docker Client for Use with vSphere Integrated Containers](../vic_app_dev/configure_docker_client.md).